 We are responsible for:

-- understanding and tackling the root causes of poverty rather than its symptoms
+- understanding and dealing with the causes of poverty rather than its symptoms

 - encouraging people to work and making work pay